Author, Andrew Gibson

 And you may find doing things online frustrating or stressful.

-If that’s the case, you may wish to speak to a money transfer specialist who can assist you with the set-up, make sure the payment details are correct, and even guide you on exchange rates.
+If that’s the case, you may wish to speak to a money transfer specialist.

-Before choosing a money transfer company, I would make sure you are happy with their reputation and regulation.
+Before choosing a money transfer company, I would make sure you they are regulated.

 You can check if a company is regulated by the FCA by searching their name in the FCA register.